Long family

 … and so on …

 Each recipe lists the component oils and other ingredients together with the instructions for their preparation and use.
-We have no idea about the modern-day advisability of applying any of these treatments so will defer from providing any of the details!
+We have no idea about the modern-day advisability of applying any of these treatments, so we will refrain from providing any of the details!

 Marjorie Long, who died in 1954, had been a key member of the WI, the church council and the local Red Cross.
 Victor Long followed her to the grave in 1956.